Dragon Ball Super 78: Episode Introduces Deities Of All Universes

 We already know of the deities and fighters of the Sixth Universe, the twin universe to the one in which all of our beloved Dragon Ball characters live.
 Since we already saw these two realities go head to head, it’s entirely possible that we might see the twin universe take a backseat as the show features the ones we have not seen yet.

 Dragon Ball Super 78 brings forth the Ninth Universe to battle, which features three fighters that all take in the appearance of humanoid canines.
-It could be that they are the ones to take on Goku, Gohan and Buu in the exhibition fights because they are the weakest among all of the other universes.
+It could be that they are the ones to take on Goku, Gohan, and Buu in the exhibition fights because they are the weakest among all of the other universes.
 Alternatively, it could be that they will come back in later Dragon Ball Super episodes in the form of a more difficult rematch, like with the Sixth Universe.
 There is little doubt that Champa’s fighters will come back more powerful than they were before.

 Starting with the previous Dragon Ball Super episode, there was a new opening song sequence to the show that featured brand new footage that we have not yet seen in a Dragon Ball Super episode.
 We prominently see Goku fighting a bald extra-universal combatant with large dark eyes and a gray complexion.
 We’ve seen the assassin Hit be Goku’s greatest challenge so far, so it will be interesting to see how this new fighter challenges Goku in comparison.